-- 3) If upon review, the complaint is determined to relate to possible violations of Council standards and/or policies and procedures, and if internal procedures available within the nurse anesthesia program have been exhausted, the Council acknowledges the complaint and the process continues. - 4) Anonymous complaints will not be considered unless a complaint, written or verbal, suggests a risk of harm to the program director, staff, patients, or others (ref. item 1b2 above).
-The Council's CEO or designee will alert the program director to that risk and request that the issue be investigated and that a report of the investigation be sent to the CEO or designee, if the complaint relates to accreditation standards, policies, and/or procedures. - c.
-Place the complaint on the Council's agenda as soon as practicable after the program director's response is received. - 1) Complaints will be considered at a Council meeting if one is scheduled within 30 days after receipt of the response from the program.
+- 3) If upon review, the complaint is determined to relate to possible violations of Council standards and/or policies and procedures, and if internal procedures available within the nurse anesthesia program have been exhausted, the Council acknowledges the complaint and the process continues.
+Notice regarding the complaint will be sent to the program within approximately 10 business days of receipt and in accordance with the COA's "Timeline for Complaints Against a Nurse Anesthesia Programs" (ref.
+Appendix). - 4) Anonymous complaints will not be considered unless a complaint, written or verbal, suggests a risk of harm to the program administrator, staff, patients, or others (ref. item 1b2 above).
+The Council's CEO or designee will alert the program administrator to that risk and request that the issue be investigated and that a report of the investigation be sent to the CEO or designee, if the complaint relates to accreditation standards, policies, and/or procedures. - c.
+Place the complaint on the Council's agenda as soon as practicable after the program administrator's response is received. - 1) Complaints will be considered at a Council meeting if one is scheduled within 30 days after receipt of the response from the program.
 Responses to complaints that are received at any time other than within the 30-day period after receipt of the response from the program will be considered by the Council during a telephone conference call. - 2) The Council will delay consideration of a complaint only for a valid reason. - d.
 If necessary, refer a complainant to appropriate federal, state, and/or other agencies if the complaint does not relate to the Council's standards. - 4.
 Appearance before the Council on Accreditation - a.
 The Council must be notified in writing at least 30 days before the Council meeting of the intent of the complainant or program representatives to appear before it.
 Notification must include the name, titles and organizational affiliation of those individuals wishing to appear. - b.
 A program being reviewed by the Council with regard to a complaint may send representatives to the Council meeting to address the program's response to the complaint.
 Expenses incurred by the program are the responsibility of the program. - c.
-Guidelines for the conduct of a personal appearance or telephone hearing will follow the Council's procedure (see "Appearances before the Council"). - 5.
-Council deliberations - a.
-Choose one or more of the following actions (or other actions not listed here):
+Guidelines for the conduct of a personal appearance or telephone hearing will follow the Council's procedure (see "Appearances before the Council").

-- 1) Take no action and dismiss the complaint. - 2) Conduct a supplemental onsite review. - 3) Defer consideration until the next routinely scheduled onsite review. - 4) Make a decision affecting the current accreditation status of the program (see "Decisions for Accreditation"). - b.
-Notify the program director, other appropriate institutional personnel, and the complainant of the Council's decision within 30 days of the time the decision is made. - 6.
+- 5. Council deliberations - a.
+Choose one or more of the following actions (or other actions not listed here): - 1) Take no action and dismiss the complaint. - 2) Conduct a supplemental onsite review. - 3) Defer consideration until the next routinely scheduled onsite review. - 4) Make a decision affecting the current accreditation status of the program (see "Decisions for Accreditation"). - b.
+Notify the program administrator, other appropriate institutional personnel, and the complainant of the Council's decision within 30 days of the time the decision is made. - 6.
 Maintenance of the program file a.
 When the complainant requests confidentiality.